JohnCoene/javascript-for-r/_book/1-02-basics.md

 #> ]
 ```

-What jsonlite does internally is essentially turning the data.frame into a list _rowwise_ to produce a sub-list for every row then it serialises to JSON.
+What jsonlite does internally is essentially turn the data.frame into a list _row-wise_ to produce a sub-list for every row then it serialises to JSON.
 This is generally how rectangular data is represented in lists.
 For instance, `purrr::transpose` does the same.
-Another great example is to use `console.table` in the JavaScript console (more on that later) to display the table JSON as a table.
+Another great example is to use `console.table` in the JavaScript console (more on that later) to display the table JSON as a table (see figure 2.2).

 <div class="figure" style="text-align: center">
 <img src="images/console-table.png" alt="console.table output" width="100%" />
 <p class="caption">(\#fig:console-table)console.table output</p>
 </div>

-We can reproduce this with the snippet below, we remove row names and use apply to turn every row into a list.
+We can reproduce this with the snippet below; we remove row names and use apply to turn every row into a list.

 ```r